juice-lang/juice-docs/README.md

 # The *juice* Programming Language Documentation

-This repository contains the documentation of the *juice* programing language that can be viewed on its [website](https://juicelang.org/docs).
+This repository contains the documentation of the *juice* programming language that can be viewed on its [website](https://juicelang.org/docs).

 It is subdivided into the following categories: